 Although Hong Kong is a fantastic place to do business, it is not without its faults.
 Compared to the other countries mentioned in this article, Hong Kong companies must adhere to greater statutory compliance requirements.
 Unlike other countries on this list such as the British Virgin Islands (“BVI”) and the Cayman Islands, Hong Kong companies must comply with annual accounts filing deadlines.
-Luckily, there exists plenty of professional service firms who can assist in this matter to ensure compliance.
+Luckily, there exist plenty of professional service firms who can assist in this matter to ensure compliance.

 To incorporate a company, a company must have a resident Hong Kong company secretary.
 For foreign businesses looking to incorporate in Hong Kong, this requirement may provide hindrances.
 However, companies may elect to engage a professional services firm to act as their company secretary.

 The World Bank has frequently ranked Singapore among the top 5 countries in the world for its ease of doing business.
 The incorporation process is simple and efficient with clear and defined corporate compliance rules regulating business activities.
 There is minimal confusion surrounding the regulations dictating the acceptable behavior of businesses.

 Singapore’s company incorporation laws are simple and efficient (a company can be incorporated within 1-3 days) with clear and defined corporate compliance rules regulating business activities.
 There is minimal confusion surrounding the regulations dictating the acceptable behavior of businesses.